Sajid-Bit/Feature_Engineering/README.md

 Feature selection is key to creating easier to interpret and faster models, as well as to avoiding overfitting.
 When creating machine learning models to use in the real-world, feature selection is an integral part of the machine learning pipeline.

 ## Basic Feature Selection Methods
-* Constant features
+* Removing Constant features
-* Quasi-constant features
+* Removing Quasi-constant features
-* Duplicated features
+* Removing Duplicated features
+* Removing Correlated Features
+* Basic Selection Methods + Correlation - Pipeline

 ## Filter Methods:
 * Chi-square test for categorical variables